pulleee/dotfiles_win11/README.md

 ## Install

 ### GENERAL:
-Use the ExplorerPatcher Properties to import the settings: '.\explorerpatcher\\<current_settings>.reg'
+Use the ExplorerPatcher Properties to import the settings: '.\explorerpatcher\\<current_settings>.reg' Install PowerToys and only use the color picker and PowerToys Run.
+Execute 'gpo_update.ps1' to disable default search via gpos.

 ### DEV:
 Copy the '.config' folder into your home directory. 'xcopy .\\.config\ C:\Users\\<user>\.config\'